gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

 a single texture can be sampled in different ways.
 Repeating or clamped.
 Filtered or not filtered.

-A mini side rant: I've written 6 game engines.
-I've never personally ever had an artist need to filter textures in multiple ways.
-I'd be curious to know if any other game engine devs have had a different experience.

 ## Depth Textures

 Depth textures were optional in WebGL1 and a PITA to work around.
 Now they're standard.